 Protocol states that three treatments are necessary at weekly intervals; however additional treatments may be needed if authorized by your podiatrists.

-You may feel some discomfort or pain if the patient cannot tolerate the settings can be adjusted.
+You may feel some discomfort or pain.
+If the pain cannot be tolerated then the settings can be adjusted.

 Generally there will be immediate pain relief, but there may be some discomfort experienced 2-4 hours after.